Cunning Plans

 💰 Selling the Scheme (not yet online) looks more closely at Dead Souls, comparing how Putin sells his special military operation to the way Chichikov sells his scheme to buy dead souls (or deceased serfs):

-Gogol or Dostoevsky don’t have the answers to Russian problems, yet they do raise fundamental questions.
+Gogol and Dostoevsky don’t have the answers to Russian problems, yet they do raise fundamental questions.
 Later, Bulgakov also raises fundamental questions in his masterpiece, The Master and Margarita, written between 1928 and 1940.
 Because he was under the yoke of Stalin, Bulgakov can’t directly ask why the Soviet State forbids religion.
 Instead, he has the Devil himself descend on Moscow and punish the dogmatic Soviet atheists.
 He can’t ask why the Soviet State tyrannizes its people, so instead he has the Devil and his furious host play havoc with the bureaucratic system that controls poetry, art, and thought.
 Bulgakov thus hands out fictional punishments for those who collaborate with the authoritarian and dehumanizing system of the Soviet State.

 Bulgakov’s case is different from that of Gogol and Dostoevsky, both of whom lived in a 19th century world of Western colonialism and nascent democracy.
 Yet for Bulgakov the alternate to authoritarian power had almost arrived: the liberal societies of the West had attained universal suffrage and were in the early stages of ending colonial rule (at least by his death in 1940).
 Western democracies were far from perfect — especially the fascist states of the 1930s! — yet in general they were far better to their own populations than the commissars, who reigned over purges, the Ukrainian Holodomor, the prison gulags, and the creation of a false narrative about communist equality and freedom.